Navigation: TowerBells Home => What's New

 • Search my photo archives for relevant material which can be posted to site data pages, including photos contributed from others which should have been posted already.

-• Regenerate all site data pages older than July 2012 for which information exists about auxiliary mechanisms and/or tower details.
+• Regenerate all site data pages older than July 2012 for single-phase sites for which information exists about auxiliary mechanisms and/or tower details.

 • Add numerous entries to the lists of great bells for continental European countries.